Parasites and Diseases

 What causes brucellosis?

-- Brucellosis is a highly contagious disease caused by bacteria called Brucella suis type 4 in caribou and reindeer.
-It is spread in the afterbirth and fluids during calving.
+- Brucellosis is a highly contagious disease caused by bacteria called Brucella suis biovar 4 in caribou and reindeer.
+It is spread in the afterbirth and fluids during calving and breeding.

 Where does brucellosis occur?

-- Brucella suis occurs naturally in caribou and reindeer and has also been seen in muskoxen and moose.
+- Brucella suis biovar 4 occurs naturally in caribou and reindeer in North America and Siberia and has also been found in muskoxen and moose.

-- Brucella is most common in the four arctic caribou herds (Western Arctic, Teshekpuk, Central Arctic and Porcupine herds).
+- Brucella is most common in the four arctic caribou herds (Western Arctic, Teshekpuk, Central Arctic and Porcupine herds) but recently caused disease in the Mulchatna herd.
 Predators such as bears and wolves are exposed when they feed on infected caribou.

 What are the signs of brucellosis?

-- Animals may appear healthy and not show any signs of disease.
+- Caribou may appear healthy and not show any signs of disease.

 - Brucellosis usually affects the reproductive organs and leg joints.

-- Often, animals will have swollen leg joints causing limping or lameness (especially in the front legs).
+- Often, caribou will have swollen scrotum or leg joints (especially a large bump on the ‘knee’ of the front leg).

 - The testicles or womb may be swollen.